kuzzleio/kuzzle/doc/2/plugins/guides/events/generic-document-events/index.md

   init(customConfig, context) {
     this.pipes = {
-      'generic:document:afterGet': async (documents, request) => {
+      'generic:document:beforeUpdate': async (documents, request) => {
-        // The "documents" argument contains the documents that have been
+        // The "documents" argument contains the documents about to be
-        // fetched.
+        // updated, and it can be changed by this pipe function.
         //
-        // Example: removes sensitive information from documents of the
-        //          foo:bar collectin
+        // Example: adds a "foo: 'bar'" key/value to all documents' content
-        const {index, collection} = request.input.resource;
+        // if added to the foo:bar collection const {index, collection} = request.input.resource;

         if (index === 'foo' && collection === 'bar') {
-          documents.forEach(d => delete d._source.foo);
+          documents.forEach(d => (d._source.foo = 'bar'));
         }

         return documents;